 According to Iranian folk tales, Sarv-e Abarq was planted by Zoroaster, an Iranian prophet or Japhet (the third son of Noah).
 They believe the tree has a unique spirit that has lived for a thousand years.

 3. Old Tjikko

-Until 2008, Old Tjikko was found to be the oldest living tree in the world and was estimated to be as senile as 10,000 years.
+Until 2008, Old Tjikko was the oldest living tree in the world and was estimated to be as senile as 10,000 years.
 It is located in Norway spruce and is believed to have been germinated during the Ice Age!

 Old Tjikko is 5 metres (16 feet) tall.
 Due to the extreme weather conditions in Sweden, it appears in a stunted shrub formation.
 It is believed that the winds and low temperatures have made Old Tjikko look like a bonsai tree.

 Although its trunk and branches are relatively young, the root system dates back thousands of years.
-Hence, it is recognized as the third oldest clonal tree and the oldest living Picea abies.
+Hence, it is the third oldest clonal tree and the oldest living Picea abies.

 4. Jomon Sugi

 |Species||Yakusugi (Cryptomeria japonica)|